Blake Island Kayaking and Camping

 Have you paddled to Blake Island?
 Any launch sites not mentioned here or tips?

 When I was a kid, I associated going to Blake Island with going to Tillicum Village.
-And that’s how many people visit Blake.
-Argosy cruises offer excursions to the famous Tillicum Village Salmon Bake.
-It’s an adventure well worth it, both for the Native American entertainment and the delicious Salmon.
+And that’s how many people used to visit Blake Island.
+However, Tillicum Village was closed down by Argosy Cruises, unfortunately, after the pandemic, and last time we checked it was not reopened.

 Tillicum Village Salmon Bake Blake Island Kayaking Blake Island Camping